zaiisao/Documentation/en/Video/rotation_guide_android.md

 public abstract int setVideoEncoderConfiguration(VideoEncoderConfiguration config);
 ```

-The `VideoEncoderConfiguration` class includes an `orientationMode` parameter to set the rotation mode of your video.
+The `VideoEncoderConfiguration` class includes an `orientationMode` parameter to set the rotational mode of your video.
 Agora recommends using the following flowchart to select your video orientation mode \(applicable to both Communication and Live Broadcast scenarios\).

 <img alt="../_images/rotation_mode.jpg" src="https://web-cdn.agora.io/docs-files/en/rotation_mode.jpg" style="width: 500px; "/>